GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ### Use example

-`python mixtures_main.py input.csv 96-well "by row" output.csv`
+`python mixtures_main.py sample_input.csv 96-well "by row" sample_output2.csv`

 </br>

 This command will analyse the input.csv file and map the mixtures to a 96-well plate by row (A1, A2, A3...).
-The script will generate the "output.csv" file with the results.
+The script will generate the "output.csv" file with the results, as shown in the input/output examples below.

 </br>